 Media reports today (23 April) quote Cameron, who was out on the local election campaign trial in Derbyshire yesterday, as saying he wishes to keep going with moves to block rises in duty on fuel.

-The current parliament runs until 2015, although the prime minster did include the caveat that scarping duty increases is subject to the wholesale price of oil remaining at its current high.
+The current parliament runs until 2015, although the prime minister did include the caveat that scarping duty increases are subject to the wholesale price of oil remaining at its current high.

 Exclusive research conducted for Commercial Motor by ComRes and published last month showed strong support for the road freight and haulage industry from MPs and the general public alike.

 The survey of 150 cross-part MPs revealed high approval in regards the effectiveness of the FairFuelUK campaign (865) and 79% of MPs of the view that haulage companies are an important part of the economy in their constituency.